Glory-ndu/weather-app/README.md

 ---

 ## Project Outcome
-Developed a functional React application that strengthened understanding of side effects, API handling, and component-based software development.
+Developed a functional React application that strengthened understanding of side effects, API handling, and component based software development.